Moldavian Plateau: Natural resources

 The Moldavian Plateau holds hydrocarbon resources (petroleum and the associated gases), which are extracted in the southwest portion.
 In the northwest are found Romania's most important reserves of kaolin (china clay), extracted and used to produce porcelain.

-Hemp is cultivated in the Suceava plateau, cereals and wine grapes (Vitis vinifera) in the Jijia Plain, Bălți steppe, Bârlad Plateau and Central Moldavian Plateau.
+Hemp is cultivated in the Suceava Plateau, cereals and wine grapes (Vitis vinifera) in the Jijia Plain, Bălți Steppe, Bârlad Plateau, and the Central Moldavian Plateau.
 In the Siret Passage they cultivate potatoes and sugar beets.

 Fauna

 Characteristic of the plateau are mammals such as goats, wild boars, wolves, foxes, European wildcats, lynxes, badgers, and hares.
 Birds include black grouse, woodpeckers, cuckoos, pheasants, quails, hawks, owls, and fish include perch and the carp-like barbel.